Vale View, Queensland: Education

 Vale View State School is a government primary (Prep-6) school for boys and girls at 873 Drayton Connection Road (27.6605°S 151.8972°E).
 In 2018, the school had an enrolment of 86 students with 7 teachers (6 full-time equivalent) and 9 non-teaching staff (4 full-time equivalent).

-There is no secondary school in Vale View.
-The nearest secondary schools are Harristown State High School in Harristown to the north and Centenary Heights State High School in Centenary Heights to the north-east, both of them in Toowoomba.
+There are no secondary schools in Vale View.
+The nearest government secondary schools are Harristown State High School in Harristown to the north and Centenary Heights State High School in Centenary Heights to the north-east, both of them in Toowoomba.